B6 responsive seizures

 Coughlin Research Laboratory Overview

-We are a translational reserch laboratory focused on patient-centered reserach.
-We combine rigours scientic methods with patient engagement approaches.
+We are a translational research laboratory.
+We combine rigorous scientic methods with patient engagement approaches.

 📋